-But how to find the right course provider?
+But first, you need to know where to start: how to find the right course provider?

 EdX is a non-profit online platform for education and learning, founded by the prestigious University of Harvard and MIT.
 It is used by more than 20 million learners and 140 institutions, including many top-ranked universities and industry-leading companies, offer more than 2500 courses.